 Saying no to family members can be incredibly difficult for some people, especially if that person – such as a parent – helped you out a long time ago.

-On the one hand, they may not react well when you first turn them down, but the initial discomfort will eventually go away.
-On the other hand, financially bloodletting you will create much bigger concerns in the future.
+On the one hand, they may not react well when you first turn them down, but the initial discomfort will eventually disappear.
+On the other hand, financial bloodletting will create much bigger concerns in the future.
 It might even ruin the relationship if they become dependent on you and you feel taken advantage of and respond by cutting them off, so saying “no” right off the bat is probably preferable to the alternate scenario.

 Don’t let money control your relations with your loved ones.
 By following the advice above, you can help them out without abandoning them or losing your financial stability along the way.